22 Reasons American Students Choose to Study in the UK

 8. Affordable Costs

-University tuition and the overall cost of attendance in the UK are significantly lower than at American private and out-of-state colleges—even before factoring in scholarships or financial aid.
-American students who earn their bachelor’s or master’s degrees in the UK typically save between 25% and 75%, with an average savings around 50% by the time they graduate (see FAQ for details).
-Tuition fees vary by university, but students pursuing their bachelor’s in England, Wales, or Northern Ireland benefit from completing their degrees in three years instead of four—saving a full year of tuition and living expenses.
-Similarly, most UK master’s programs take just one year to finish, compared to two years in the U.S.
+Higher education tuition and overall costs of attendance in the UK are significantly lower than at American private and out-of-state colleges—even before scholarships or financial aid.
+American students earning bachelor’s or master’s degrees in the UK typically save 25–75%, with average savings around 50% by graduation (see FAQ for details).

-Another cost-saving advantage: the UK’s centralized undergraduate application service charges a flat fee of only £28.95 for all your university choices—a stark contrast to the U.S., where students often pay over $600 just in application fees.
+Another cost-saving advantage: the UK’s centralized undergraduate application service charges a flat fee of just £28.95 for all your university choices—a stark contrast to the U.S., where students often pay over $600 just in application fees.

-9. Teaching Format and Small Class Sizes
+9. Small Class Sizes & Personalized Teaching

-10. World-Leading Research and Groundbreaking Innovation
+10. World-Leading Research & Groundbreaking Innovation

 UK universities are global engines of innovation, consistently producing research that changes the world.
 Beyond famous breakthroughs like the structure of DNA and the Oxford-AstraZeneca COVID-19 vaccine, recent achievements and ongoing research include: